advantageous/j1-talks-2016/labs/lab3-subscriptions/README.md

 ```

+Track if the call to the repo was successful.

 Notice that mgmt.increment is not a thread safe calls.
 It keeps a local cache of counts, timings and such.
 We call it from the same thread as the service actor by using the reactor (`.invokeWithReactor(mgmt.reactor())`).

+#### Action finish all of the TODO items in the SubscriptionServiceImpl

+Just open up the file.
+Reason on the TODOs and questions.
+There are some gems in there.

 ### ACTION Run it
 ```